 *All those wishing to access the ARC Wall, regardless of experience, must register and complete the annual safety orientation program.

-Each session is one hour and advance registration is required.
+Each session is one hour.